 What to Expect

-We know that having your pet need anesthesia and surgery can be an emotional experience which is why we want you to understand the steps we take to ensure the utmost safety and care of your pet during this time.
+We know that having your pet need anesthesia and surgery can be an stressful experience, which is why we want you to understand the steps we take to ensure the utmost safety and care of your pet during this time.

 Before surgery your pet will have a screening physical exam.
 Blood and urine tests will also be performed before anesthesia to confirm that your pet’s liver, heart, and kidneys are functioning properly and so that we can make adjustments in the anesthetics if needed.
 Anesthetics will be chosen based on your animal’s breed, age, health, and other factors.
 Your pet will have an IV catheter placed and will receive IV fluids during the anesthetic procedure.

-During surgery, we have a medically trained staff member monitoring your pet’s vitals.
+During surgery, we have a trained veterinary technician monitoring your pet’s vitals.
 In addition to our trained staff, we use advanced electronic monitors to track your pet’s blood pressure, heart rate and rhythm, respiratory functions, blood oxygen level, and body temperature.

 When you arrive to pick up your pet, one of our staff members will meet with you and explain everything you need to know, providing you with information on how to care for your pet at home.
 Within a few days, we will call to see how your pet is recovering but please do not hesitate to call us if you have any questions or concerns.